Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \subsubsection{Encoding}

 The encoding procedure is illustrated in Fig.~\ref{fig:framework}(a).
-To obtain a representation for the entire clip, an extra class token is used.
-After the linear projection, a trainable class token $\Vecm{CLS} \in \mathbb{R}^{1\times d}$ is inserted into the beginning of the input sequence.
-Then the input sequence added with a positional embedding sequence is fed into the encoder.
-The segment class token is widely used for sentence embedding in neural language processing \cite{devlin_bert_2019}, global image embedding \cite{caron_emerging_2021}, as well as audio segment embedding \cite{gong_ast_2021}.
-It aggregates information from the embedding sequence at every transformer blocks with the self-attention mechanism.
-In the output embedding sequence, the segment class token, denoted as $\Vecm{O_1}\in \mathbb{R}^{1 \times d}$, is taken as the final clip representation. $\Vecm{O_1}$ is then processed by the following projector (and predictor).
+To obtain a representation for the entire clip, an extra class token is used. \addnote[afterlinear]{1}{First, a linear projection layer processes the view, $X$ or $X'$, obtaining an embedding sequence, at the beginning of which a trainable class token $ \texttt{[CLS]}\in \mathbb{R}^{1\times d}$ is inserted.} The embedding sequence is then added with \addnote[pos_emb]{1}{a trainable absolute lookup table positional embedding sequence, and then fed into the encoder.} The class token $ \texttt{[CLS]}$ is widely used for sentence embedding in neural language processing \cite{devlin_bert_2019}, global image embedding \cite{caron_emerging_2021}, as well as audio segment embedding \cite{gong_ast_2021}.
+It aggregates information from the embedding sequence at every Transformer blocks with the self-attention mechanism.
+In the output embedding sequence, the class token, denoted as $\Vecm{O_1}\in \mathbb{R}^{1 \times d}$, is taken as the final clip representation. $\Vecm{O_1}$ is then processed by the following projector (and predictor).